Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP1155/Extensions/psp1155metadata.md

 ## Step 3: Inherit logic

-Inherit implementation of `PSP1155Metadata` trait.
+Inherit implementation of the `PSP1155Metadata` trait.
 You can customize (override) methods in this `impl` block.

 ```rust
 impl PSP1155Metadata for MyPSP1155 {}